-Sourcing across Asia is not without communication and language barriers, with Vietnam fast becoming a popular destination for furniture manufacturing due to the low costs.
+Sourcing across Asia is not without communication and language barriers, with Vietnam, India and China fast becoming a popular destination for furniture manufacturing due to the low costs.
 Using a neutral third-party quality provider, who has the expertise in inspection and sourcing can ensure you will receive the best, top-quality products, as product specifications can be communicated correctly and clearly.

 Furniture Quality Standards

-By following internationally recognised standards when conducting inspections on your outdoor furniture, you can ensure your products will be able to battle all the elements including, sun, rain, snow and wind.
+Finally we need to consider the internationally recognised standards that can be verified with inspections and testing on your furniture in order to ensure your products will be able to battle all the elements including, sun, rain, snow and wind.

 The American Section of the International Association for Testing Materials (ASTM) develops international standards for manufacturing and testing products.
 It is used to assess the performance requirements for residential and non-residential outdoor plastic chairs.